• Skip to primary navigation

 Use a spoon to scoop out the seeds and any stringy filling.
 (Did you know you can roast and eat acorn squash seeds?
 Try this recipe!)

 To add a bit of flavor (and get the exterior nice and crispy), brush each half with a liberal amount of olive oil.
-You'll need about 2-3 tbsp total, depending on the size of your squash.
+You'll need about 2-3 tablespoon total, depending on the size of your squash.
 Season with plenty of salt and pepper.

 scooping seeds out of a half of an acorn squash.